arosenkranz/scenarios/dd101-developer/01-environment/02-step.md

     Open the `docker-compose.yml`{{open}} file and review how these services are configured.

+2. (Optional) The code for the Storedog services is available in the IDE file explorer, if you'd like to look at it.

-2. To see this application running, execute the following command in the terminal:
+2. The application is already running.
+To see the containers, execute the following command in the terminal:

-    `docker-compose up -d`{{execute}}
+    `docker-compose ps`{{execute}}

-3. With the application up and running, select the tab titled "storedog" in the right-hand panel.
+3. Select the tab titled "storedog" in the right-hand panel.
 This will open up Storedog as a new tab in your browser.
 You might need to refresh until the frontend service is fully responsive.

     ![Storedog homepage](./assets/storedog_screenshot.png)